vnFuhung2903/vcs-logging-service/README.md

 A **self-join** is a regular join that joins a table to itself.

 ## Sub query
+A subquery is a query nested inside another query.
+Subqueries are used to perform complex data retrieval operations and can return individual values or a set of rows that the main query uses for its conditions.

 ## Index
+An index in PostgreSQL is a tool that helps to speed up the process of finding data in a table.
+### B-Tree Index
+B-Tree is the default index type in PostgreSQL and is well-suited for most scenarios.
+In particular, the PostgreSQL query planner will consider using a B-tree index whenever an indexed column is involved in a comparison.

+### GiST (Generalized Search Tree) Index
+GiST indexes are flexible and support a wide range of data types and search operations.
+They are particularly useful for spatial and full-text search queries.

+### GIN (Generalized Inverted Tree) Index
+GIN indexes are designed for handling complex data types such as arrays and full-text searches.

+### BRIN
+BRIN indexes are suitable for large tables with ordered data.
+They divide the table into blocks and store summarized information for each block, making them efficient for range queries on sorted data.

 ## Partition
+Partitioning refers to splitting logically one large table into smaller physical pieces.
+The table that is divided is referred to as a **partitioned table**.
+The partitioned table itself is a “virtual” table having no storage of its own.
+Instead, the storage belongs to **partitions**, which are tables associated with the partitioned table.
+Each partition stores a subset of the data as defined by its partition bounds.
+All rows inserted into a partitioned table will be routed to the appropriate one of the partitions based on the values of the partition key column(s).
+Updating the partition key of a row will cause it to be moved into a different partition if it no longer satisfies the partition bounds of its original partition.\
+Partitions may themselves be defined as partitioned tables, resulting in sub-partitioning.\
+### Range Partitioning
+The table is partitioned into “ranges” defined by a key column or set of columns, with no overlap between the ranges of values assigned to different partitions.
+Each range's bounds are understood as being inclusive at the lower end and exclusive at the upper end.

+### List Partitioning
+The table is partitioned by explicitly listing which key value(s) appear in each partition.

+### Hash Partitioning
+The table is partitioned by specifying a modulus and a remainder for each partition.
+Each partition will hold the rows for which the hash value of the partition key divided by the specified modulus will produce the specified remainder.

 ## Transaction
 A database transaction is a single unit of work that consists of one or more operations.
 A classical example of a transaction is a bank transfer from one account to another.
 A complete transaction must ensure a balance between the sender and receiver accounts.